 1. Appointment and Composition: There shall be a Board of Appeals consisting of seven (7) voting members who are appointed by the Town Council for three (3) year terms.
-Members shall annually elect a Chairperson, who shall preside at all Board meetings, a Vice-Chairperson and a Secretary, who shall provide for the keeping of the proceedings of the Board.
-A quorum shall consist of four (4) members qualified to vote on an appeal.
+Members shall annually elect a Chairman, who shall preside at all Board meetings, and a Secretary, who shall provide for the keeping of the proceedings of the

+Board.
+A quorum shall consist of four members qualified to vote on an appeal.
 A decision shall require a majority vote of those present and voting.
 A tie vote shall constitute denial of an appeal.

-- 2. Powers and Duties: Appeals shall lie from any decision of the Codes Enforcement Officer or other duly authorized municipal official in which appeals to the Board of Appeals are specifically described in this Ordinance or any other municipal ordinance.
-Appeals may be taken to the Board of Appeals and from the Board of Appeals to the Superior Court according to the provisions of Title 30-A, Section 2691(3)(g) of the Maine Revised Statutes.
+- 2. Powers and Duties: Appeals shall lie from the decision of the Codes Enforcement Officer to the Board of Appeals and from the Board of Appeals to the Superior Court according to the provisions of Maine Revised Statutes.
 The Board of Appeals shall have the following powers and duties: - a.
 Administrative Appeals.
-To hear and decide where it is alleged there is an error in any order, decision, interpretation, or ruling of (i) the Codes Enforcement Officer in the administration or enforcement of this Ordinance or any other municipal ordinance, or (ii) any other duly authorized municipal official in which appeals to the Board of Appeals are specifically described in this Ordinance or any other municipal ordinance.
-Action of the Codes Enforcement Officer or another duly authorized municipal official may be overturned only by a majority vote of those Board of Appeals members present and voting. - b.
+To hear and decide where it is alleged there is an error in any order, decision, interpretation, or ruling of the Codes Enforcement Officer in the enforcement of this Ordinance.
+Action of the Codes Enforcement Officer may be overturned only by a majority vote of those members present and voting. - b.
 Variance Appeals.
-Except as provided in Section 601.G.2.b.(2), below, - (1) to hear and decide appeals requesting a variance from the terms of this Ordinance only when strict application of this Ordinance to the applicant and the applicant's property would cause undue hardship.
-A variance may be granted only by majority vote of those Board members present and voting and may include such conditions and safeguards as are appropriate under this Ordinance.
-The words "undue hardship" as used in this subsection means: - (a) That the land in question cannot yield a reasonable return unless a variance is granted; - (b) That the need for a variance is due to the unique circumstances of the property and not to the general conditions in the neighborhood; - (c) That the granting of a variance will not alter the essential character of the locality; and, - (d) That the hardship is not the result of action taken by the applicant or a prior owner.
+To hear and decide appeals requesting such variance from the terms of this Ordinance as will not be contrary to the public interest where, owing to special conditions, a literal enforcement of the provisions of this Ordinance would result in undue hardship.
+A variance may be granted only by majority vote of those members present and voting, and may include such conditions and safeguards as are appropriate under this Ordinance.
+The words "undue hardship" as used in this subsection mean: - (1) That the land in question cannot yield a reasonable return unless a variance is granted; - (2) That the need for a variance is due to the unique circumstances of the property and not to the general conditions in the neighborhood; - (3) That the granting of a variance will not alter the essential character of the locality; and - (4) That the hardship is not the result of action taken by the applicant or a prior owner.

-No variance from the seventy-five (75) foot setback from a stream in the Shoreland Zone shall be granted unless the Board of Appeals finds that the criteria under Section 602.F.1.1. are satisfied.
+No variance from the 75 foot setback from a stream in the Shoreland Zone shall be granted unless the Zoning Board of Appeals finds that the criteria under Section 602.F.1.L. are satisfied.